TheDarkCode/AngularAzureSearch/README.md

   - Url still contains filters and orderby parameters after leaving Homes page.
   - Confirm Email not tested.
 Manage user account view will be resolved in next update.
   - Existing template for geosearches are not configured for mobile.
-  - Gulp file to be added in next update.
   - Handling long usernames is partially fixed.
 Improvements will be made.
   - External login providers (Facebook / Twitter / Google / Microsoft) are not implemented yet.
 Will be added in the coming updates.
   - Limitation for Cors is that it must have the correct URI syntax.
 Do not add "www." if it is not necessary.
 Future updates will address this.